9 Winter Research Programs for High School Students

 Application Deadline: Applications typically close in February.

-Dates: The 2024 program ran from February 6 to March 28 on Tuesdays and Thursdays.
+Dates: February 6 to March 28 on Tuesdays and Thursdays.

 Eligibility: All high school students who have completed the NYS Regents Living Environment or equivalent Biology class can apply.